jcassarly/chemulator/README.md

 ## Other Notes

-The formula sheets are from my high school chemistry class' periodic table, just copied into the program when I was making it for my reference.
+The info sheets are from my high school chemistry class' periodic table, just copied into the program when I was making it for my reference.